thejamesgore/ga-projects/GA-Project-4/README.md

 ### Week 2:

-After adding some dummy data I began testing the API using Postman and via the Django Rest Framework UI in browser to ensure data was being served successfully which it was so the next task was to implement token authorization.
-Similarly to previous projects JSON Web Tokens are the method by which authorization would be possible so I installed Simple JWT and began to update the serializers.py and views.py creating a `POST` request functionality to register users but also permissioned classes from Django Rest Framework to require authentication to access aspects of the API such as a `GET` request for user data.
+After adding some dummy data I began testing the API using Postman and via the Django Rest Framework UI in browser.
+Once I ensured data was being served successfully, the next task was to implement token authorization.
+Similar to previous projects, JSON Web Tokens are the method by which authorization would be possible.
+I installed Simple JWT and began to update the serializers.py and views.py files creating a `POST` request functionality to register users.
+I also created permissioned classes from `rest_framework.permissions` to require an `IsAuthenticated` check on some views.

 ```python
 # Will return user data